 There is no doubt that running a successful business is getting tougher and tougher in Australia.
 With competition white-hot, it is likely that many small to medium enterprises can wade into difficult financial waters.

 During financial trouble, it is important that business leaders recognise their options – with one possibility being Voluntary Administration.
-Read on to find about what a Voluntary Administration is, how it can help your enterprise and the key details of this process.
+Read on to find out what a Voluntary Administration is, how it can help your enterprise, and the key details of this process.

 As the name suggests, Voluntary Administration is an optional avenue for business leaders who are facing financial difficulty.
 This means that enterprises with the foresight and knowledge to predict issues may adopt the approach before the situation gets worse.

 To maximise the chances of the company continuing, Voluntary Administration is a smart choice.
 Put simply, Voluntary Administration sees an entity appoint an independent External Administrator who takes full control of the company’s affairs to determine how the business will progress moving forward.
 If a business leader believes that their business could become insolvent in the near future, the appointment of an administrator is a positive step to make.

 How long does an Administrator work with a business?

 During this time, the administrator has to deal with the company’s affairs, conduct investigations and report their findings to the creditors.
 Depending on the situation, the administrator can also seek and order for an extension of time from the Court, to ensure they have enough time to assess the business in detail.